DavisPL-Teaching/189c/lecture4/README.md

 Announcements/reminders:

-- Course evals through the registrar are open!
-Please fill these out (they close on Friday 13th)

 - ALL in-class polls due by tomorrow 11:59pm!
     + I will post today's in-class poll (and sync all other polls) after class, so that you have time to review any missed polls.

 - HW4 due tomorrow, 11:59pm

+    + If you need help, come by OH!
+    + Today 3-4pm (in person), tomorrow 3-4pm (on Zoom)

 - Final exam: March 20, 1030am-12:30pm.
+    (1 week from tomorrow)

+- Course evals through the registrar are open!
+Please fill these out (they close on Friday 13th)

+- Dafny presentations in my graduate class continue today (440pm Olson hall 146)

 Plan: